 Returning to Vietnam has had a profound impact on the lives of many American veterans.
-From sharing grief with loved ones and relatives and finding closure at distant battle sites, to exploring one of the most beautiful countries of Southeast Asia, your experience here will be life changing.
+From sharing grief with loved ones and relatives and finding closure at distant battlefields, to exploring one of the most beautiful countries of Southeast Asia, your experience here will be life changing.

 Our tour operators, including both American and local Vietnamese experts, combine to give you a highly personalized and rewarding experience.
 Visiting sites of personal and historic interest and finding war time battle sites is our specialty.
 We have over a decade experience of designing and implementing a wide range of adventure tours that are specific to your needs and to nearly any location.
 Your safety, security, health and enjoyment are our primary concerns.